What is a good way to break this long page into shorter pieces? Discuss: Talk:Projects#too_big_to_edit.

 - UHF FM BUG with ButtonCell battery ( http://www.elektronika.ba/408/fm-bug-420-480-mhz/ ) "This bug is 100% made from an old Nokia GSM phone!
 It operates at 434 MHz and reception can be achieved on a modified TV tuner or 70cm band HAM radio."

-- microcontroller alternatives lists a bunch of "small PCBs" (is there a better name?) designed for hacking and prototyping, that already have the processor and a few other super-common things built in ... so you don't have to start *completely* from scratch.
+- demo board and microcontroller alternatives lists a bunch of "small PCBs" (is there a better name?) designed for hacking and prototyping, that already have the processor and a few other super-common things built in ... so you don't have to start *completely* from scratch.

 - ThinkCycle "ThinkCycle is a ... non-profit initiative ... supporting distributed collaboration towards design challenges facing underserved communities and the environment.
 ThinkCycle seeks to create a culture of open source design innovation"